 - I felt angry and frustrated for not learning from previous mistakes.

-- I was terrified of not controlling myself and doubting my ability to stop.
+- I was terrified of not being able to control myself and stop.

-- Self-hatred/loathing for being weak and ashamed for letting people down.
+- I felt ashamed, weak, and self-hatred/loathing for letting people down.

 - I needed calm and relaxation.
 Get away from the

 stress and negative thoughts.

 When you get in touch with your feelings and needs, you suddenly understand why you did something.
 It wasn’t out of stupidity; you tried to meet a particular need.
 You had a choice.